duniter/duniter-v2s/docs/dev/runtime-upgrade.md

 ### 7a.
 Create the preimage

-On [Polkadot.js Apps](https://polkadot.js.org/apps) connected to the network:
+On [Duniter Portal](https://duniter-portal.axiom-team.fr/) connected to the network:

 1. **Governance > Preimages > Add preimage**
 2. Select `upgradeOrigin` > `dispatchAsRootUncheckedWeight`